PetchMa/DeepSeti/README.md

 git clone https://github.com/PetchMa/DeepSeti.git
 ```

 Once you're within the cloned folder, copy the code block into a new python script.
-Fill in the mising directories, and you can train a model on your custom data. **Note: you can also load a pretrained model called *encoder_injection_model(1).h5* which has been trained on 500,000 radio samples**
+Fill in the mising directories, and you can train a model on your custom data. **Note: you can also load a pretrained model called *encoder_injection_model_cudda.h5* which has been trained on 500,000 radio samples.
+Keep in mind this requires CUDDA supported devices + drivers.
+Try the vanillia encoder_injection_model(1).h5 without Cudda support.**

 ```python